miyakokodama/Tardigrade_RNA_Analyses/README.md

 ##  Tardigrade_RNA_Analyses
 In the Tardigrade_RNA_Analyses depository we have scripts to:

-• Perfome FastQC on "CLEAN" reads, 1) trimming using AdapterRemoval, 2) running FastQC on "CLEAN" and trimmed reads, 3) running MultiQC on before and after trimmed reads.
+• Perfome 1) FastQC on "CLEAN" reads, 2) trim reads using AdapterRemoval, 3) run FastQC on "CLEAN" and trimmed reads, 3) run MultiQC on before and after trimmed reads.

 • Run Salmon to estimate gene counts.